 While it’s great in theory, FHIR isn’t yet ready for prime time, and it’s also not without its challenges.
 In fact, FHIR shares many of the same challenges of HL7 integration – namely, that if different versions of FHIR are implemented in different systems, the two systems aren’t actually interoperable at all.
 Other inconsistenciesresult when EHR vendors don’t implement all available FHIR APIs – or if they do, they don’t implement the entire API.
 These inconsistencies undermine the goal of achieving interoperability.

-API solutions like Emissary® make interoperability not only practical and cost-effective, but also user-friendly – a must in the modern landscape.
-Emissary uses a robust set of universal, real-time REST APIs and a unified data model to standardize EHR integration, offering read and write capabilities with any EHR.
-Emissary supports the seamless exchange of health information between EHR platforms, clinical, and administrative applications, providing crucial real-time access to patient health information, including both clinical and administrative data, without sacrificing the security of PHI.
+API solutions like Integrate make interoperability not only practical and cost-effective, but also user-friendly – a must in the modern landscape.
+Integrate uses a robust set of universal, real-time REST APIs and a unified data model to standardize EHR integration, offering read and write capabilities with any EHR.
+Integrate supports the seamless exchange of health information between EHR platforms, clinical, and administrative applications, providing crucial real-time access to patient health information, including both clinical and administrative data, without sacrificing the security of PHI.